Bring your event to life with visually rich designs

 1) Are you hosting a solo virtual career fair only for your company’s openings?
 If the answer is no, skip to the next question.
-If yes, then your exhibitor call will be home to virtual booths representing your various departments in addition to staff avatars, for e.g. finance, sales, marketing, administration, etc. Each department will have to prepare relevant content showcasing the work they do, the positions to be filled, team galleries, and other news pieces highlighting upcoming initiatives to motivate applicants to submit their resumes without thinking twice.
+If yes, then your exhibitor hall will be home to virtual booths representing your various departments in addition to staff avatars, e.g. finance, sales, marketing, administration, etc. Each department will have to prepare relevant content showcasing the work they do, the positions to be filled, team galleries.
+They will also need other news pieces highlighting upcoming initiatives to motivate applicants to submit their resumes without thinking twice.

 2) Are you hosting a virtual career fair allowing sponsorship and participation from other employers?
-A common event strategy, you will have to spend less time preparing content and more time gathering deliverables from your exhibitors (a task that your assigned project manager from the virtual platform vendor should ideally be performing).
-Each company will be provided their custom virtual booth in the exhibitor hall reflecting their branding and desired staff avatars.
-Get ready to provide direction, feedback, and support to help these businesses finetune their content strategy so they can use their booth to share powerful information, engage job seekers, share brand stories, and showcase what makes them unique.
+A common occurrence, you will have to spend less time preparing content and more time gathering deliverables from your exhibitors.
+This is a task that your assigned project manager from the virtual platform vendor should ideally be performing.
+Each company will provide their custom virtual booth in the exhibitor hall reflecting their branding and desired staff avatars.
+Get ready to provide direction, feedback, and support to help these businesses finetune their content strategy.
+They can then use their booth to share powerful information, engage job seekers and share brand stories.
 Regardless of your choice, both scenarios require hard work to ensure that your virtual career fair set up and execution promises a memorable experience to everyone participating.

-i) Landing Page For the event vendor to setup the virtual career fair homepage, start searching for design inspiration (your vendor should be able to share ideas and templates) and brainstorm content for:
+For the event vendor to set up the virtual career fair homepage, start searching for design inspiration (your vendor should be able to share ideas and templates) and brainstorm content for: